Margeaux Pepoy

-Andrew Pepoy (born 1969) is an American comic book writer and artist.
+Margeaux Pepoy (born 1969) is an American comic book writer and artist.

 Career

 Pepoy began working as a professional artist while still in college at Loyola University Chicago.
+She got her first work in comics in 1991.

-He has worked on a large variety of comics, including Superman, Spider-Man, Batman, The X-Men, Scooby-Doo, Sonic the Hedgehog, The Simpsons, Betty & Veronica, Birds of Prey, Godzilla, Ghost Rider, Star Wars, G.I.
+She has worked on a large variety of comics, including Superman, Spider-Man, Batman, The X-Men, Scooby-Doo, Sonic the Hedgehog, The Simpsons, Betty & Veronica, Birds of Prey, Godzilla, Ghost Rider, Star Wars, G.I.
 Joe, Katy Keene, and Dick Tracy.

-In 2000, he redesigned the Little Orphan Annie newspaper strip, which he illustrated for the next year.
+In 2000, she redesigned the Little Orphan Annie newspaper strip, which she illustrated for the next year.

+Personal life

+Pepoy announced via Facebook that she was taking the name Margeaux on March 16, 2026.
+She expressed comfort with her existing work continuing to have her prior name attached.